 - Make sure to have completed a Health and Safety form and Swim Form for your camper.
 Send them with a sack lunch, water bottle, tennis shoes, and sunscreen.
 You'll be all set for a great first day!

 It's my first time at Camp of Champions USA.
 What do I do when I arrive?

 - When you arrive, look for the Site Directors who will be near the sign-in table during drop off and pick up times.
 On your camper's first day, we ask you to fill out a Health and Safety form and a Swim Form if you have not done so already.
 Your child will be introduced to his or her Counselor who can give you a quick tour of the facility if you would like.
 We want you to feel comfortable, so please ask our Site Directors for help if you need anything at all.

 Does Camp of Champions USA provide breakfast, lunch, or any snacks?

 - We ask that you send a sack lunch with your child Monday-Friday (that doesn’t need refrigeration or heating).
-We’ll provide a small snack each day in the afternoon, and generally limit eating to lunch time and before and after camp.
-We currently do not provide breakfast, so please feed your child breakfast before dropping him or her off.
-If needed, campers are allowed to bring an additional snack with them.
+We’ll provide a small snack each day in the afternoon, and generally limit eating to lunch time and before and after camp (You are welcome to pack an extra snack for them to enjoy after camp, if you’d like).

 Do you offer anything for Junior High age students?